Improving Acoustics and Soundproofing your Home Theater

 Focus #1: Seal the Windows and get Home Theater Window Coverings

-Did the Batcave have windows?
+Did the Bat Cave have windows?
 No, and neither should your home theater room.
-If that's out of your control, though, and you need to know how to seal windows, we can help with that.
-For the best effect, we recommend Fantastic Frame™ Soundproof Window Inserts to reduce sound through your window by up to 80%.
-You can put home theater blackout curtains in front to enhance your immersion experience.
+If you're retro-fitting an existing room that has windows though, there are a variety of ways to soundproof a window.
+For the best noise reduction, we recommend Fantastic Frame™ Soundproof Window Inserts to reduce sound through your window by up to 80%.
+We'd then recommend blackout curtains in front for the best home theater immersion experience.

 Focus #2: Install a Home Theater Door

 Windows and doors are the weakest point in any room.
-So, the next place to focus your energy is on door soundproofing.
-The recommendation is that your home theater only has one door.
-Our Sound Lock™ Soundproof Door can get up to an STC 56 and is your best option.
-It's a beautiful wood door that you can paint or stain to add to the blackout effect.
-Our Sound Lock™ Adjustable Door Seal Kits are another great option if you're wanting to keep your existing door.
+So, the next place to focus your energy is making sure your door is soundproof.
+We recommend that your home theater only has one door.
+Our home theater door is an STC 56 door and is the #1 door for a high end home theater.
+It's a beautiful wood door that you can paint or stain it to any decor.
+Our acoustic door seals are another great option if you're wanting to keep your existing door.
 Please note that this should only be used with a solid core door, as a hollow core door is poor at blocking sound and just doesn't belong in a home theater room.
 The only viable solution for a hollow core door is a soundproof door cover if your budget doesn't allow for a new door.

 Focus #3: Soundproof Your Home Theater Walls